HKUST-OCTAD-LAB/AirTrafficSim/docs/source/tutorial/replay.md

 # Replaying data

-AirTrafficSim allows you to replay historic and simulated flight data.
-For historic flights, the data are stored in `data/flight_data`, while the data for simulated data are stored in `result/`.
+AirTrafficSim allows you to replay historicaland simulated flight data.
+For historical flights, the data are stored in `data/flight_data`, while the data for simulated data are stored in `result/`.
 For the details of replay function, please refer to the API reference [airtrafficsim.server.replay](../api/server/airtrafficsim.server.replay).

-## Replaying historic data
+## Replaying historical data

-Historic data from with [FlightRadar24](https://www.flightradar24.com/) and [OpenSky format](https://opensky-network.org/) can be processed.
+Historical data from with [FlightRadar24](https://www.flightradar24.com/) and [OpenSky format](https://opensky-network.org/) can be processed.
 A sample data with FlightRadar24 format is provided in `data/flight_data/2018-05-01/`.
 Note that each .csv file in the folder represents one flight.
 This is what the sample data looks like.

 ```{note}